 The shoe incorporates a memory foam insole that will keep your feet comfortable for a long time.
 It provides enough cushioning without feeling like you are walking around barefoot.

-It has a soft elastic fabric which is naturally breathable, so your feet won’t feel sweaty or dry after wearing.
+It has a soft elastic fabric that is naturally breathable, so your feet won’t feel sweaty or dry after wearing it.

 Responsive 5 Generation cushioning system in the heel of the shoe absorbs shocks when walking and running.

 Smooth Ride technology gives you a natural stride, with minimal shock or irritation to your feet.
 This will help you to stay comfortable as you walk around all day, whether at work or on errands.
 You can go all day feeling fresh and energized.